 The statue was made in 1988 by Emil Venkov for the communist republic of then Czechoslovakia.
 The solid bronze statue was built to last but communist Czechoslovakia wasn’t and only a year later in 1989 communism fell during the now famous “velvet revolution.”
 The brand new statue was sent to the scrapyard.

 Lewis E. Carpenter, an ex-pat from Issaquah, Washington living in the Czech Republic found the statue ready to be melted down and fell in love.
 He saw an artistic work that deserved to be preserved.
-At a total cost of $41,000 Carpenter bought the statue and shipped it back to Washington despite the general feelings from many residents that the statue and what it represented was abhorrent.
+At a total cost of $41,000 Carpenter bought the statue and shipped it back to Washington, saving it from ensure destruction.

 Sadly in 1994, Carpenter was killed in a car accident leaving the statue once again in limbo.
 After being shuffled around it found a home in nearby Fremont appropriately only a block from a salvaged Cold War rocket fuselage.